abhyaasa/Svadhyaya/README.md

 ---------------------

 Code is MIT-licensed, see LICENSE file.
-SGS Datta Deepam holds copyright on question databases developed in support of its content.
+SGS Datta Deepam holds copyright on question databases developed in support of its content (as in data/decks/).